VirtuContraFurore/ProHelmet/README.md

 * Android 4.4 - **API 23**
 * Access to **Bluetooth** and **Fine Location**

+## bin: binary builds
+Here there are the latest builds of the ProHelmet's firmware (targeting STM32F429-DISCOVERY) and the Android application's apk.

 ## Licence
 This project is distributed under GNU v3